argoproj/notifications-engine/docs/services/teams.md

-# Teams
+# Teams (Office 365 Connectors)

 ## Parameters

-The Teams notification service send message notifications using Teams bot and requires specifying the following settings:
+The Teams notification service sends message notifications using Office 365 Connectors and requires specifying the following settings:

-* `recipientUrls` - the webhook url map, e.g. `channelName: https://example.com`
+* `recipientUrls` - the webhook url map, e.g. `channelName: https://outlook.office.com/webhook/...`

+> **⚠️ Deprecation Notice:** Office 365 Connectors will be retired by Microsoft on **March 31, 2026**.
+We recommend migrating to the [Teams Workflows service](./teams-workflows.md) for continued support and enhanced features.

 ## Configuration